BIGJRA/BIGJRA.github.io/reborn.md

 Fern is back with a full team.
 His general strategies remain the same: Krookodile will try to sweep, Roserade will hit hard and fast with Giga Drain to heal itself, and Decidueye will try to Sucker Punch you and/or sweep with Swords Dance.
 Scyther hits fairly hard with its STABs, especially Technician Wing Attack.
 Fraxure and Rhydon aren't as bad but you still have to be careful.

-Past the Ground types, a Poison type can abuse the field to sweep the field.
+Past the Ground types, a Poison type can abuse the field to sweep the fight.
 Nature Power turns into Gunk Shot and, as an added bonus, is immune to Sucker Punch.
 Once you can get past Roserade he doesn't have an incredible amount of speed so a boosted sweeper can probably succeed here.

 **Relationship Point Choices:**
 - Defeat Fern on the first try (+1 Aya, +1 Hardy)

-After you win, we are able to proceed to a gym battle, but opening up the canisters actually opened up a second half of the wasteland we can explore for some goodies, so we'll go ahead and do that now.
-This is optional.
+Before doing the gym battle, there is some side content.
+Turn all the canisters in the wasteland red if you want to explore the Byxbysion Tunnels.

 ## Byxbysion Tunnels